Gas station worker safety

 - paying the attendant before fueling

-- leaving cash or credit card with the attendant before fueling
+- preauthorizing a debit or credit card or leaving cash with the attendant before fueling

 - having an account at the fuel outlet